Recognition of same-sex unions in the Cook Islands: Religious performance

+The largest Christian denomination in the Cook Islands is the Cook Islands Christian Church, which accounts for about 43% of the population according to the 2021 census.
+The Christian Church is firmly opposed to same-sex marriage.
+Reverend Tinirau Soatini said in 2015: "I believe in scriptures and scriptures and the word of God, that god created man and female, male and female to reproduce, to create human beings, to create another being.
+So the scriptures says that a man and woman leaves their father and mother and becomes one body."
+The Catholic Church also opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+The Episcopal Conference of the Pacific did not issue a public statement on the declaration.

 In 2014, the synod of the Anglican Church in Aotearoa, New Zealand and Polynesia passed a resolution creating a pathway towards the blessing of same-sex relationships.
 In the meantime, "clergy should be permitted 'to recognise in public worship' a same-gender civil union or state marriage of members of their faith community."
 Some dioceses in New Zealand offer a "relationship blessing", notably the dioceses of Auckland, Dunedin, and Waiapu.
 In May 2018, the Anglican Church voted to allow its ministers to bless same-sex civil marriages and unions.
 Ministers may offer their blessing to civil marriages but are not permitted to perform same-sex wedding ceremonies in the church.
 The move does not apply to the Diocese of Polynesia.
 In a separate motion, the synod said that it was "deeply mindful of the deep interweaving of cultural and religious values at the core of our Pacific societies that place a profound respect, and reverence for the belief in God and the belief in the traditional understanding of marriage."